lheuveline/french-speech-chatbot/Readme.md

 When the Chatbot detect a request, it will send request to the LLM to get an answer and then use TTS to synthesize response and play the output through speakers.

 - TO-DO :
-  * Add a way to use local models for LLM server
+  * Add a way to use local models each service
   * Add service to enable LLM model finetuning
   * Reduce ASR model GPU usage
   * Get or train a better French TTS model